Russell Bentley: Early years

-Later years, and death
+Later years and death

-In 2020, Bentley went on to receive full Russian citizenship.
-At the beginning of Russia's 2022 invasion of Ukraine, Bentley posted a video on YouTube in which he stated he, along with Russian soldiers around him, would be “bringing the hammer down” on Ukraine.
-The video went viral, before being deleted by YouTube, with Bentley's channel being removed from YouTube shortly after.
-At this time, Bentley was the subject of a major interview by Rolling Stone, entitled The Bizarre Story of How a Hardcore Texas Leftist Became a Frontline Putin Propagandist.
-Bentley told the magazine “I don’t give a fuck what they think about me in the United States.... the government — or most of the people".
-For the next two years, Bentley would focus on his media work for Russian state media, and social media channels.
+In 2020, Bentley received full Russian citizenship.
+At the beginning of Russia's 2022 invasion of Ukraine, Bentley posted a video stating that he and Russian soldiers would be "bringing the hammer down" on Ukraine.
+The video went viral before being deleted by YouTube, and Bentley's channel was removed from YouTube.
+Bentley told Rolling Stone, in an article titled "The Bizarre Story of How a Hardcore Texas Leftist Became a Frontline Putin Propagandist", "I don't give a fuck what they think about me in the United States.... the government — or most of the people".
+Bentley focused on work for Russian state media and social media channels for the next two years.

-Bentley was reported missing on April 8, 2024, in the Petrovsky region of Donetsk.
-His wife said that he had been detained by unidentified Russian military personnel.
-A campaign to find Bentley went on for the next 11 days, yet on April 19 the Vostok Battalion confirmed Bentley's death, via social media.
-Alexander Khodakovsky, a senior Vostok battalion figure, demanded on his Telegram channel that “those who killed Russell Bentley” be punished, but later deleted this message.
-According to Stephen Hall, a researcher on Russian affairs at the University of Bath, the "most likely scenario is that [Bentley] was killed by Russian soldiers who mistook him for an American spy."
+Bentley was reported missing in the Petrovsky region on April 8, 2024.
+His wife said he had been detained by unidentified Russian military personnel.
+After an 11 day campaign to find Bentley, on April 19 the Vostok Battalion confirmed Bentley's death via social media.
+Alexander Khodakovsky, a senior Vostok battalion figure, demanded on his Telegram channel that "those who killed Russell Bentley" be punished, but later deleted the message.

+According to Stephen Hall, a researcher on Russian affairs at the University of Bath, the "most likely scenario is that [Bentley] was killed by Russian soldiers who mistook him for an American spy".
+Reports from Le Monde and Belsat indicated that the soldiers—who were allegedly intoxicated—accused Bentley of acting as a spotter for Ukrainian rocket artillery.
+Sources close to the leadership of the Donetsk People's Republic further alleged that Bentley had been subject to sexual violence before his death; Le Monde reported that the military board of inquiry had opened investigations into both murder and rape.
+On April 28, Bentley's Telegram channel reported that his vehicle had been found near the frontline, incinerated with his remains inside in an apparent attempt to conceal the crime.
 Al Jazeera 360 documented Bentley's story in A Diary of a Fighter.